Scottsboro, Alabama

 Scottsboro is a city in and the county seat of Jackson County, Alabama, United States.
 The city was named for its founder Robert T. Scott.
 As of the 2020 census, the population of the city is 15,578.

 From its incorporation in 1870 until 1890, it was the largest community in Jackson County, losing the distinction from 1900 to 1920 to Bridgeport, but reclaiming the title in 1930 and holding it since that time.
-It is located 30 miles each from the state boundaries of Georgia to the east (Dade County) and Tennessee to the north, about 45 miles from Huntsville, Alabama to the west and about 55 miles from Chattanooga, Tennessee to the northeast.
+It is 30 miles each from the state boundaries of Georgia to the east (Dade County) and Tennessee to the north, about 45 miles from Huntsville, Alabama to the west and about 55 miles from Chattanooga, Tennessee to the northeast.

 The city was the namesake of the Scottsboro Boys case, which is one of the most important civil rights cases in the history of American jurisprudence.

 History

 Early history

 Prior to Scottsboro's founding, the area surrounding the present-day city was inhabited by the Cherokee Indians.
 While the Tennessee Valley did not have large Native American settlements at the time of the first white settlers, there was a Cherokee town named "Sauta" near where Scottsboro developed along the Tennessee River.

-As settlers began pouring into the eastern Tennessee region, chiefly from the Upper South, they found the Tennessee River to be an excellent source of food, water, and a way of shipping goods to the big cities.
-John Hunt, in 1805, decided to migrate to the area and built a small log cabin in the woods near the river.
-More people settled in the area, and Huntsville was formally incorporated in 1811.
+As settlers began pouring into the eastern Tennessee region, chiefly from the Upper South, they found the Tennessee River to be an excellent source of food, water, transportation and trade.
+Around 1805, one of the first white settlers in the area, John Hunt, built a cabin near a large spring in what would become Huntsville.
+The town was formally incorporated in 1811.
+Huntsville (Madison County's seat, later the Alabama state capital and today the state's largest city) would be home to the Mississippi Territory land office where much of Jackson County would be partitioned and sold after the Cherokee ceded their lands.

-More settlers moved into the Mississippi Territory, resulting in the statehood of Mississippi, and the creation of the Alabama Territory in 1818.
-Delegates from Tennessee and the newly formed Madison County met in Sauta Cave and decided to admit a new county.
-On December 13, 1819, Jackson County was formed.
+More settlers moved into the Mississippi Territory, resulting in the statehood of Mississippi in 1817, and the creation of the Alabama Territory that same year.
+On December 13, 1819, Jackson County was created by an act of the Alabama Legislature.
 One day later, the State of Alabama was admitted into the Union as the 22nd state on December 14, 1819.

 The first county seat of Jackson County was at Sauta, a former native town, near present-day Scottsboro.
 Early county meetings were held in Sauta cave.
 Sauta did not survive after the courthouse was moved to Bellefonte in 1821.